Quasi-biennial oscillation: Observation of the QBO with weather balloons

 The Free University of Berlin supplies a QBO data set that comprises radiosonde observations from Canton Island, Gan, and Singapore.
 The plot below shows the QBO during the 1980s.

 Recent observations

-The first significant observed deviation from the normal QBO since its discovery in early 1950s was noted beginning in February 2016 when the transition to easterly winds was disrupted by a new band of westerly winds that formed unexpectedly.
+The first significant observed deviation from the normal QBO since its discovery in early 1950s was noted beginning in February 2016, when the transition to easterly winds was disrupted by a new band of westerly winds that formed unexpectedly.
 The lack of a reliable QBO cycle deprives forecasters of a valuable tool.
 Since the QBO has a strong influence on the North Atlantic Oscillation and thereby north European weather, scientists speculated that the coming winter could be warmer and stormier in that region.

-NASA scientists have been researching to test if the extremely strong El Niño event of 2015/16, climate change, or some other factor might be involved.
-They are trying to determine if this is more of a once in a generation event, or if this is a sign of the changing climate.
+NASA scientists have been researching to test if the extremely strong 2014–2016 El Niño, climate change, or some other factor might be involved.
+They are trying to determine whether this is more of a once-in-a-generation event or a sign of the changing climate.